mauricioblum/rick-morty-web3-game/README.md

+# RM example Solidity Contract

+Simple solidity contract to test web3 knowledge.

-# Basic Sample Hardhat Project
+## Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.